 To illustrate how knowledge of depuration rates could improve the efficiency of biotoxin monitoring, we consider a species that depurates a biotoxin at 0.03 day-1 (2.9% day-1; 23.1 day half-life) based on one-compartment depuration kinetics (Fig. 1).
 This is roughly equivalent to the rate at which Atlantic surfclams (Spisula solidissima) depurate paralytic shellfish toxins (PSTs) under warm conditions (Bricelj et al., 2014).
 After reaching peak toxicity, managers could use this depuration rate to forecast when toxicity is expected to fall below the action threshold and tailor the cadence of monitoring accordingly (Fig. 1A).
-Specifically, managers could pause regular testing while toxicity is expected to remain well above the action threshold and resume it when toxicity is expected to approach the action threshold.
+Specifically, managers could pause regular testing while toxicity is expected to remain well above the action threshold and resume it when toxicity is expected to approach the threshold.
 In this example, optimized testing eliminates the need for four tests, which accumulates when applied across many management zones (e.g., 10 zones = 40 saved tests).
 This frees up resources to monitor new management zones or new species at the same cost as the original monitoring program.
 Importantly, knowledge of depuration rates can improve efficiency even before peak toxicity is attained (Fig. 1B).
 If the first test conducted after a forecast is higher than expected (because the species is still accumulating toxins from an ongoing bloom or from toxins in the food web), the forecast can be repeated and the cadence of monitoring updated accordingly.

 The widespread use of depuration rates to increase the efficiency of biotoxin monitoring programs requires the consolidation of known depuration rates, identification of the factors that affect biotoxin depuration, and prioritization of depuration rates still needing study.
 This is partially supported by a small number of review papers.
-A seminal review by (Fernandez et al., 2003) provided biotoxin “retention times”, the time required for toxicity to fall below either the action threshold or the limit of detection, for 34 species-toxin combinations representing 31 bivalve species and five toxin syndromes (paralytic, diarrhetic, amnesic, neurotoxic, other).
+A review by (Fernandez et al., 2003) provided biotoxin “retention times”, the time required for toxicity to fall below either the action threshold or the limit of detection, for 34 species-toxin combinations representing 31 bivalve species and five toxin syndromes (paralytic, diarrhetic, amnesic, neurotoxic, other).
 Although these values provide credible evidence that depuration rates are species- and toxin-specific, they are challenging to interpret and cannot be operationalized as rates.
 A review by (Bricelj and Shumway, 1998) provides operational PST depuration rates (% per day) for 21 species of bivalves.
 A handful of research papers provide non-systematically collated depuration rates to place measured depuration rates within a broader context (Garcia-Corona et al., 2024; Martins et al., 2020; Schultz et al., 2013).
 While valuable, these reviews collectively lack depuration rates for non-bivalves, three notable biotoxin syndromes (ciguatera, cyanotoxin, azaspiracid), and over two decades of research into marine biotoxin depuration processes.

 Here, we seek to empower more efficient marine biotoxin monitoring and management through a multi-pronged assessment of biotoxin depuration rates.
-First, we conduct a systematic literature review to collate published depuration rates, synthesize information on the factors that impact biotoxin depuration, and identify best practices for future depuration studies.
-Second, we prioritize species for future depuration study by identifying highly produced seafood species that are vulnerable and exposed to each biotoxin syndrome yet have no published depuration rates.
-Finally, we use a Bayesian regression model trained on our database of biotoxin depuration rates to predict rates for unstudied species, which can be used to guide monitoring programs until depuration studies are completed.
+First, we conducted a systematic literature review to collate published depuration rates, synthesize information on the factors that impact biotoxin depuration, and identify best practices for future depuration studies.
+Second, we prioritized species for future depuration study by identifying highly produced seafood species that are vulnerable and exposed to each biotoxin syndrome yet have no published depuration rates.
+Finally, we used a Bayesian regression model trained on our database of biotoxin depuration rates to predict rates for unstudied species, which can be used to guide monitoring programs until depuration studies are completed.
 Overall, we demonstrate how biotoxin depuration rates can forecast depuration timelines, which can be used to design more efficient monitoring programs and to support informed management and business decisions.

 2. Methods